Tuesday, July 2, 2024

 SQL Script to create a table and Populate data

-In this section, we'll see our SQL script for creating and populating the sample table required for running SQL queries.
-I have chosen Employee and Department table to teach you how to write SQL queries because it is one of the most popular SQL query examples and most of the developers, students, and technical guys are familiar with this scheme.
+I have chosen Employee and Department tables to teach you how to write SQL queries because it is one of the most popular SQL query examples and most of the developers, data scientists, students, and technical guys are familiar with Employee and Department data model.

-This is also the example many of you have used in your academics so it's quite easy to understand and correlate.
 Remember, understanding schema and data is very important not only to write correct SQL queries but also to verify that your SQL query is correct by looking at the output.

 The SQL queries are written for Microsoft SQL Server database and tested on the same, but you can easily run on OracleMySQL, or any other database of your choice by removing T-SQL code e.g. the one which checks if a table already exists, and then drop and re-create it.